olofos/digital_test_runner/README.md

 Hence, the trait comes with an associated error type `TestDriver::Error`, which should implement [std::error::Error](https://doc.rust-lang.org/stable/core/error/trait.Error.html).

 The [TestDriver](https://docs.rs/digital_test_runner/latest/digital_test_runner/trait.TestDriver.html) trait has a second provided method `write_input` which is called when some input should be written to the device under test, but the test does not care about the resulting output.
-By default this is implemented by calling `write_input_and_read_output` and dicarding the output, but a driver can implement its own version of `write_input` as an optimization if reading the output values is costly.
+By default this is implemented by calling `write_input_and_read_output` and discarding the output, but a driver can implement its own version of `write_input` as an optimization if reading the output values is costly.

 If the goal is to translate the test to a different language, a trivial driver is provided in [static_test::Driver](https://docs.rs/digital_test_runner/latest/digital_test_runner/static_test/struct.Driver.html).